Raiden1233/Pdf_to_docx/README.md

 # Pdf_to_docx
 A script to convert pdf file into docx/document
 # Required modules
-Be sure to install pdf2docx pythong module before running the script.
+Install the pdf2docx python module before running the script.
 Copy this command to install pdf2docx module: `pip install pdf2docx`, Use powershell or cmd to run this command ( terminal if you have it ).
 Now you are good to go, run the script, and read instructions properly.